multi-swe-bench/multi-swe-bench/Doc/demo.md

 ## Implementing catch2.py
 Next, we need to implement Catch2.py, which is responsible for configuring the Base Image, Instance Image, and executing the Instance.
 This is achieved through three types of classes:

-- Class for configuring the Base Image: These classes set up the basic environment with necessary dependencies and the code repository.
+- **Class for configuring the Base Image**: These classes set up the basic environment with necessary dependencies and the code repository.

-- Class for configuring the Instance Image: This class configures the Instance Image, which is tailored for each PR and contains the required scripts for execution.
+- **Class for configuring the Instance Image**: This class configures the Instance Image, which is tailored for each PR and contains the required scripts for execution.

-- Class for running the Instance: This class manages the execution of the instance, applies various scripts, and parses the results.
+- **Class for running the Instance**: This class manages the execution of the instance, applies various scripts, and parses the results.

 ### Class for configuring the Base Image